alangpierce/alangpierce.github.io/source/about/index.markdown

 ---

-I'm a developer with a wide range of interests: CS theory, math, compilers, distributed systems, software engineering, and lots of other things.
+I'm a developer with a wide range of interests: CS theory, math, compilers, distributed systems, software engineering, Android, React, and lots of other things.
 I'm typically a "backend" person in one way or another, although I've also done a fair amount of UI work.

 Previously, I was at Khan Academy, where I worked on the infrastructure team.
 Among other things, I worked on the A/B testing framework and the API, and